-Marketing Plan Year-the program year beginning on October 1 and ending on September 30, during which Cooperators can undertake activities, consistent with this part and their agreements with FAS, and seek reimbursement.
+Marketing plan year-the program year beginning on October 1 and ending on September 30, during which Cooperators can undertake activities, consistent with this part and their agreements with FAS, and seek reimbursement.
 For example, marketing plan year 2000 begins on October 1, 1999, and ends on September 30, 2000.

-Project Agreement-a contract between FAS and a Cooperator in which the basic working relationship is described including the program and financial obligations of each.
+Project agreement-a contract between FAS and a Cooperator in which the basic working relationship is described including the program and financial obligations of each.

-Project Funds-the funds made available to a Cooperator by FAS under a project agreement, and authorized for expenditure in accordance with this agricultural sector rather than to result in specific sales by any of its members.
+Project funds-the funds made available to a Cooperator under a project agreement, and authorized for expenditure in accordance with this part.